lolandese/lolandese.github.com/terms.md

 ## 100 % remote

-Work done from my office has a more convenient rate.
+Work done from my office has a convenient rate.

 It might be good to know I: